As market forces drive telehealth to the headlines, kiosks can play a vital role in its adoption.

 Open wide and say ‘kiosk’

-Some analysts believe self-service kiosks will be key to achieving those numbers, especially since they even further shrink the footprint of a typical telehealth arrangement.
+Some analysts believe self-service kiosks and patient check-in kiosks will be key to achieving those numbers, especially since they even further shrink the footprint of a typical telehealth arrangement.

 Notwithstanding the 2016 bankruptcy of telehealth kiosk company HealthSpot, many endeavors are thriving.

 In Florida, for example, Publix Pharmacy is partnering with the Clearwater-based BayCare Health System to deploy BayCare-branded telehealth kiosks in several Publix stores.
 The telehealth sites enable patients to speak to a Baycare physician via video-conferencing technology.
 Patients will also be able to check blood pressure and perform several other screenings at the kiosks.

 At Sam’s Club, executives announced a partnership with Chicago-based telehealth startup higi (yes, higi) to place health-screening kiosks at 622 Sam’s Club locations with a pharmacy.
 The program is designed complement the free health-screening program that Sam’s Club already offers.
 The kiosks, which are free to use, can assess a user’s blood pressure, pulse, weight and body mass index.

 Since the partnership began there have been more than 11,000 encounters between students at the schools and a remote medical provider from Cherokee Health Systems.

 “Knowing how challenging it can be for some people to find the time to get a checkup, we believe higi’s self-service stations will be a great tool to complement our monthly health screening program, as they both help make it easier for people learn more about their health,” said Jill Turner-Mitchael, senior vice president, Sam’s Club Consumables & Health and Wellness, in a statement.
 “We also recognize the importance of using the latest technology to motivate people to live healthier lives, so our partnership with higi is a perfect match.”